 This track is of historic note for two reasons; firstly, it was home to a Māori pā site and later, it became the site of a local radio station.

-At the bottom of the Mercer Bay Loop Trail, you’ll find a beautiful carved pou.
+At the bottom of the Mercer Bay Loop Trail, you’ll find a beautifully carved pou.
 This traditionally-carved wooden sculpture marks the location of the old pā.

 This site was once a fortified village and is considered a place of significance for local iwi.
 As a sign of respect for Te Kawerau a Maki (the iwi who looks after this land), it is important that you stay on the track.